 (3) Remember that even 2-3 magical memories can “make” the season.
 There was one year that we went to make candy cane airplanes with my mom and dad.
 This was one of the last years my mom was able to actually come out to the living room and sit with us.
 (She passed away from Alzheimer’s.)
 I remember my dad sitting with us, and my mom singing songs while we made these candy cane airplanes.
 Looking back, this is one of my only memories from that season, and it was a beautiful moment.

 A book I’ve been reading, called The Power of Moments, explains that even if MOST of an experience isn’t awesome, your brain will highlight the “magic” moments within it and will most likely remember those moments.
+We’re so thrilled for you to have your best holiday season ever!

 Simply identify the categories of holiday plans you’d like to organize–and then write down as many details as come to mind.